 M = 2; Num = fir1(35,0.4); FiltLength = length(Num); Num = flipud(Num(:)); if (rem(FiltLength, M) ~= 0) nzeros = M - rem(FiltLength, M); Num = [zeros(nzeros,1); Num]; % Appending zeros end len = length(Num); nrows = len / M; PolyphaseFilt = flipud(reshape(Num, M, nrows).');

-Decimate a sum of sine waves with angular frequencies of π/4 and 2π/3 radians/sample by a factor of two.
-To prevent aliasing, the FIR decimator filters out the 2π/3 radians/sample component before downsampling:
+This example shows how to decimate a sum of sine waves with angular frequencies of pi/4 and 2pi/3 radians/sample by a factor of two.
+To prevent aliasing, the FIR decimator filters out the 2pi/3 radians/sample component before downsampling.

-Reduce the sampling rate of an audio signal by 1/2 and play it:
+This example shows how to reduce the sampling rate of an audio signal by 1/2 and plays it.